afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 ## Leaving the Chat

-When a user leaves the chat, it would be nice if they could send a message indicating that their track is complete or no longer available, but the protocol has no such message (yet).

-When a server or relay detects a MOQT session has terminated, it MUST update the catalog and remove any participants that had sent ANNOUNCE messages on that session.
+When a participant leaves the chat, they SHOULD send a SUBSCRIBE_RST on their messages track to any subscribers indicating the final group and object.
+The participant SHOULD also send leave command.
+A particpant might be disconnected from the chat server in an ungraceful manner and be unable to send these messages.

 ## Stream Mapping